mdgolammafuz/ICO-with-ERC20-Token/README.md

     ```
 <br/>

-2. Declaring the function called `halt()` that can be called only by the admin to stop the ICo in case an emergency
+2. Declaring the function called `halt()` that can be called only by the admin to stop the ICo in case of an emergency

     ```javascript